WenqingZong/crab_dbg/README.md

 ## Features
 - Easily print values of variables and expressions using `crab_dbg()` function, eliminating the need for multiple `print` statements
-- Supports basic data structures (lists, arrays, etc) including primitive types
+- Supports primitive types (int, char, str, bool, etc.) along with basic and complex data structures (lists, arrays, NumPy arrays, PyTorch tensors, etc.)
-- Able to use custom repr support to show variable's value if a class has a custom repr or str method
+- Able to use custom repr support to show variable's value in a human-redable format if a class has a custom repr or str method
 - Allows you to redirect output to stderr or a custom file for debugging purposes
+- When `dbg()` is called, the output also includes the file name, line number, and other key info for context
+- Able to process multi-line arguments and resursively inspects user-defined classes and nested objects.

 ## Installation
 - Clone Repo